StackVista/stackstate-docs/use/health-state-and-alerts/create-a-health-check.md

     - **Name** - ???
     - **Description** - Optional, can be used to explain the check in greater detail.
     - **Remediation hint** - Optional, will be automatically displayed on the component or relation when this check goes to a non clear state, for example `critical` or `deviating`.
     - **Check function** - The check function to use to monitor the component/relation's telemetry stream(s).
-See [check functions](#check-functions) for details.
+See [Check functions](#check-functions) below.
-5. Provide the required check function arguments, these will vary according to the check function selected:
+5. Provide the required check function arguments, these will vary according to the check function selected, but will include:
     - At least one telemetry stream.
 Some checks require multiple streams.
     - For metrics check functions: A windowing method and window size.
-This determines how often the check function runs based on the incoming metrics.
-If the windowing method is set to batching and window size is set to 60 seconds than the check runs every minute with a minute of metrics.
-If the windowing method is set to sliding and the window size to 60 seconds then check runs whenever the data flows in after 60 seconds of metrics have been collected.
+See [Windowing for metrics check functions](#windowing-for-metrics-check-functions) below.
 9. Click **CREATE** to create the health check.
     - The check is now active and visible under the **Health** section on the right side of the screen.
     - At first, the check will appear gray.
 This is because its health state is not yet known.
 As soon as enough telemetry has been received ,the check will get a health state.